-Many dog owners believe it’s easy to bring a second dog into the home because they’ll quickly become friends.
+Many dog owners believe bringing a second dog into the home is easy because they’ll quickly become friends.
 However, that’s far from being the case.
 There are certain steps to follow to ensure your Pomeranian makes friends with the new dog.

 Generally speaking, Pomeranians will build a strong bond with owners and want 100% of their attention.
-Poms that are bossy or spoiled will quite likely bully or fight any new dog introduced to the household.
-So, before getting a second dog, you need to test yours to determine how comfortable he feels when there are other dogs in the vicinity.
+Poms who are bossy or spoiled will likely bully or fight any new dog introduced to the household.
+So, before getting a second dog, you need to test yours to determine how comfortable he feels when other dogs are in the vicinity.

 A good place for this is the local dog park.
-If he’s relaxed, happy and doesn’t appear aggressive, it’s likely that he’ll behave and welcome a second dog into the home.
+If he’s relaxed, happy, and doesn’t appear aggressive, he’ll likely behave and welcome a second dog into the home.

 2. The Nose Knows

-Another way you can make your dog welcome a newcomer is by using the new dog’s scent.
-Using a cloth, rub it over the new dog’s body for a couple of minutes.
-Then take that cloth home and give it to your Pomeranian to snuffle for a while.
-Another option is a blanket and you can lay it where the new dog will sleep.
+Another way to make your dog welcome a newcomer is by using the new dog’s scent.
+Rub a cloth over the new dog’s body for a couple of minutes.
+Then take that cloth home and give it to your Pomeranian to snuffle.
+Another option is a blanket; you can lay it where the new dog sleeps.

 3. Introduce the Dogs On Neutral Territory

-It’s not wise to bring the new dog into your home to meet your current Pomeranian because he feels that it’s his territory and he may think the new dog is an intruder and show some aggression.
-It’s much better to choose somewhere neutral as it will avoid any issues with territory.
-Ask a friend to help you with the process and make sure both dogs are on leashes.
+It’s not wise to bring the new dog into your home to meet your current Pomeranian because he feels that it’s his territory and may think the new dog is an intruder and show some aggression.
+It’s much better to choose somewhere neutral as it will avoid any issues with the territory.
+Ask a friend to help you with the process and ensure both dogs are on leashes.

 4. Allow Both Dogs to Greet Each Other

-At their own pace. let both dogs move closer to each other.
-Don’t make them move closer as that can trigger aggression.
-After that initial greeting, separate them and either play a game with them or do some obedience training.
+At their own pace.
+Let both dogs move closer to each other.
+Don’t make them move closer, as that can trigger aggression.
+After that initial greeting, separate them and either play a game with them or do obedience training.
 Then repeat the first action of letting them move closer together.
-Repeat the process several times and while they’re interacting, offer them treats.
+Repeat the process several times and offer them treats while they’re interacting.

-If you sense aggression or your Pomeranian is tense, separate the dogs and, after a few minutes, try again.
+If you sense aggression or your Pomeranian is tense, separate the dogs and try again after a few minutes.
 Repeat the whole process as many times as you feel are necessary until both dogs are relaxed and calm.
 Once that’s over, take them both for a short walk and then take them home again.

 5. Make Sure You Keep Both Dogs Separate

-Regardless of how well both dogs behave while being introduced, you must keep them separate for a while.
+Regardless of how well both dogs behave while being introduced, keeping them separate for a while would be best.
 Keep them in different rooms or make use of a playpen.

-Allow both dogs to see one another through baby gates, as it helps them feel more comfortable around each other.
+Allow both dogs to see one another through baby gates, which helps them feel more comfortable around each other.
 Always supervise them when they play and step in if there appears to be any aggression.
-Never leave them alone; this is critical if the other dog is a lot bigger than your Pomeranian.
+Never leave them alone; this is critical if the other dog is much bigger than your Pomeranian.

 6. Give Them Time